AVENTER-UG/marathon-letsencrypt/README.md

 # Fork of Let's Encrypt for Mesosphere Marathon!

-We create this for get a fresh update of certbot.
+We create this fork to get a fresh update of certbot.
 The image is based now on the certbot original image.

 ---